 ETIOLOGY AND PATHOGENESIS

 Although the precise pathogenesis of SS remains largely unknown, genetic and epigenetic disposition, various environmental factors, including viral and other pathogenic infections, and hormones have been implicated in the pathogenesis of the disease.
-Recent studies have shown that both innate and adaptive immunity contribute to the development of pSS; the Type 1 interferon (IFN) signaling pathway plays a central role in the pathogenesis of the disease.
-Increasing apoptosis ...
+Recent studies have shown that both innate and adaptive immunity contribute to the development of pSS; the Type 1 interferon (IFN) signaling pathway plays a central role in the pathogenesis of ...